yazanalqasem/iPass2.0NativeiOS/README.md

 #### fullAuth database:
 The fullAuth database option is designed for applications that need enhanced security and authenticity features.
 This version includes additional parameters that ensure the authenticity of the document, making it ideal for scenarios where data integrity and security are critical.

-- For more accurate results you can also enable hologram option by the following code:
+- For more accurate results, you can enable the hologram option using the following code snippet.
+By default, this option is disabled:

 ```ruby
 configProperties.needHologramDetection(value: true)